aceslowman/threejs_procedural/taskell.md

 - [bug] correct 'every other change' issue with the ProceduralMap changes.
 - [feature] create 'sun' light in sky that corresponds with Sky.sunSphere
 - [feature] incorporate Ammo.js
+- [feature] seperate out menu items.
+    > I will be using display:block or display:none to hide and show relevant items.
+Some non-essential components can mount / unmount, possibly.
+    * [x] Allow for top level toggling of components
+    * [x] Allow for intermediate toggling of components.
+    * [x] Tie  toggle params to a variable in GUI.
+    * [x] Create new Navigation elements for topmost items

 ## Backburner